MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-troubleshoot.md

 To work around this, open the page in your customer engagement app and not in Microsoft Teams.

-If the page which is showing the error message, contains a custom resource (javascript, custom control etc.), please ensure `window` is not used in the JavaScript as it may cause the page to not load at all or not load properly.
+If the page which is showing the error message, contains a custom resource (JavaScript, custom control etc.), please ensure `window` is not used in the JavaScript as it may cause the page to not load at all or not load properly.
 For more information, see [Avoid using window top](https://docs.microsoft.com/powerapps/developer/model-driven-apps/best-practices/business-logic/avoid-window-top).

 ### Documents can be accessed in your customer engagement app using the Documents tab in an entity record even after user has left the team.